 Paper towels, napkins, and tissues.
 They all got pitched for their single-use which is the dark side of the force.

-I don’t think Yoda would be super happy about my progress, I probably would have flunked as his student, but I am still making progress on the war against single-use.
+I don’t think Yoda would be happy about my progress, I would have flunked as his student, but I am making progress on the war against single-use.

-There was much to be gained by switching from single-use to reusable.
+There was much gained by switching from single-use to reusable.

-Mr. BuLL and I are a small family, party of two, and we typically need to put trash out every other week.
-The nice sanitation crew comes weekly, even when we make an effort to wheel our blue bin to the curb, it is rarely full but after two weeks, we will have at least one trash bag.
+Mr. BuLL and I are a small family, party of 2, and we have to put trash to the curb every other week.
+The nice sanitation crew comes weekly, even when we make the measly effort to wheel our blue bin to the curb.
+Rarely is it full but after two weeks, we have at least 1 trash bag.

 The savings is where we cash in on the war against ditching disposables.
-We haven’t bought zip lock bags, paper towels, or Swiffer dusters in years.
-We still have a large package of paper towels that we bought years ago.
+We haven’t bought zip lock bags, paper towels, or dusters in years.
+We have a large package of paper towels that we bought years ago in bulk.
 At this point, we have moved it three times.

-It has more miles on it than my library books!
+It has more miles on it than our library books!

-Many disposable items are cheap, which is, initially, what made them so appealing.
-Since we are ditching disposables, the small rouge savings can be used for a different battle like paying our mortgage off in 15 years or used in our joint investing account.
+Since ditching disposables, the small rouge savings are used for a different battle like paying our mortgage off in 15 years or a joint investing account.

-We have come a long way from buying single-use items but there are still plenty of improvement areas.
-I continue to use the paper towel stash for cleaning toilets and toilet paper.
-There are some things I just haven’t the nerve to switch.
+We have come a long way from buying single-use items but there is plenty of room for improvement.
+I use our Yoda-sized paper towel stash for cleaning toilets and toilet paper.
+There are some things I just haven’t found the nerve to switch.